 Reason #1: Conducting a Proper Trademark Search and Ensuring Your Band Name is Unique

-Reason #2: Ensuring National Protection of Your Band Name
+Reason #2: Obtaining National Trademark Protection of Your Band Name

 Moreover, one of the biggest drawbacks of not having a federally registered trademark for your band name is that, if another band does have a similar or identical trademark and successfully challenges yours, you will likely have to change it in some way.
 Having to change your band name can be devastating to your success – it may be difficult for fans to identify or find you under the new name, and you may have to get rid of unused merchandise featuring the old name – a substantial loss of inventory investment in addition to the crippling blow to your band’s identity and goodwill.
 Trademark protection gives you a much better chance of being able to defend and keep your band name should any disputes arise.